 Biblical Creation back to top

 Creation holds that this universe and everything within it, including and particularly life, is the product of a supernatural being or beings.
 For Biblical systems, this is a singular, personal, omniscient, omnipresent and omnipotent God.
-From my (limited) understanding of Islamic creation teaching, it too falls for all practical purposes under the heading of creation (though that of an impersonal god).
+From my (limited) understanding of Islamic creation teaching, it too falls for all practical purposes under the heading of creation (though the Islamic concept is a fully transcendent God).

 A fundamental consequence of a creation understanding is that human beings are much more than merely highly evolved animals; they are in fact the pinnacle of God’s creation, specifically made in his image, spiritual and created with innate dignity and value, and therefore superior to the rest of creation.